chriscow/ramanujan-cli/README.md

 rq empty --all -c workers.settings          Empty all queues rq info --interval 1 -c workers.settings    Monitor every 1 second rq suspend -c workers.settings              Suspends all workers 'rq resume' to start again

+## TODO

+- go back to using 0-* and 1-*.
+We will have fewer keys for LHS for faster scanning
+- after above do a keys '*', chunk up the keys and queue them out
+- save key and lrange index for item that matches
+- iterate over matching keys